dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/02-How-Much-Scalability-Do-You-Have-or-Need/index.md

-Using `O(N)` is highly desirable for software that expects to run on a variety of current and future hardware having variable amounts of hardware parallelism—which happens to now be the target for all mainstream desktop and server software.
+Using `O(N)` is highly desirable for software that expects to run on a variety of current and future hardware having variable amounts of **hardware parallelism**—which happens to now be the target for all mainstream desktop and server software.
 If your application doesn't currently have key CPU-bound operations that are amenable to full `O(N)` parallelization, don't give up: Consider finding new desirable features that are amenable to `O(N)`, or at least more `O(K`), and you will still be able to deliver software that runs well on today's hardware, better on tomorrow's hardware, and better still on future systems.

-###

 ## Notes